Managing Points of Presence (PoP) in Cloud Secure Edge

 3. If you select a Global Edge deployment, you must select a minimum of 1 and up to 2 PoPs before you can proceed to the CSE console.

 4. If you require more PoPs, select Need More?.
-This will open a modal that will allow you to select additional PoPs: If you select between 1-4 PoPs, your PoPs will automatically be approved; if you select more than 4 PoPs, you will need to submit a Business Justification for requesting these and they will require a formal review for approval.
+This will open a modal that will allow you to select additional PoPs: Enter your total number of required PoPs and your Business Justification for requesting these; CSE formally review this request for approval.

 Note: Approval of additional PoPs (i.e., 5+ PoPs) usually takes 1 business day, but it can take up to 5 business days to complete.